 ONE WORD OF WARNING – If you want fresh content all the time, this app might frustrate you and we recommend you giving The Chairman’s Bao a go also.
 That said, you really should try Du Chinese!

-The Chairman’s Bao – The Definitive Review Summary: A simplified Chinese news site, specifically aimed at Mandarin learners.
-Content: A large variety of different news articles about China, updated regularly, filterable by HSK level.
-Quick rating: Ease of use: 8/10 Fun factor:…
+The Chairman’s Bao – The Definitive Review Welcome to our review for Chinese language learning app, The Chairmans Bao.
+Summary: A simplified Chinese news site, specifically aimed at Mandarin learners.
+Content: A large variety of different news articles about China, updated regularly,…

 To Conclude – Should I Download Du Chinese?